 An interim manager is a proven manager who provides their skills for a limited period of time to achieve a particular goal.
 Typically, this is to successfully navigate a period of transition, crisis or change within an organisation.

-For this reason, there need not be any ‘gap’ in the management team before engaging an interim.
-While interim managers can cover a role while a permanent hire is being sought, organisations typically use them as an ‘addition to’ incumbent managers rather than as an ‘instead of’.
+For this reason, there need not be any ‘gap’ in the leadership team before engaging an interim.
+While they can cover a role while a permanent hire is being sought, organisations typically use them as an ‘addition to’ incumbent managers rather than as an ‘instead of’.
 This is because it is their specific expertise and experience that is important.
 Their ability to solve a particular challenge or problem.